joeljang/temporalwiki/README.md

 python run.py --config configs/baseline_gpt2_s.json
 ```

+After training the model, run ```convert_to_fp32.py``` to convert the fp16 model checkpoints to fp32 checkpoint files to be used for evaluation.

-This is an example of performing light-tuning pretrained model
+This is an example of performing light-tuning on the pretrained models
 ```
 python run.py --config configs/light_tuning/GPT2/subset/0801-0901_new.json
 ```